MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/design/Plan-for-AppLocker-Policy-Management.md

 3.  **Packaged app-Deployment** or **Packaged app-Execution**, contains events for all Windows 8 apps affected by the Packaged app and Packed app installer rule collection (.appx).

-Collecting these events in a central location can help you maintain your applocker  policy and troubleshoot rule configuration problems.
+Collecting these events in a central location can help you maintain your AppLocker  policy and troubleshoot rule configuration problems.
 Event collection technologies such as those available in Windows  allow administrators to subscribe to specific event channels and have the events from source computers aggregated into a forwarded event log on a Windows Server operating system collector.
 For more information about setting up an event subscription, see [Configure Computers to Collect and Forward Events](http://go.microsoft.com/fwlink/?LinkId=145012) (http://go.microsoft.com/fwlink/?LinkId=145012).

 ### Policy maintenance
 As new applications are deployed or existing applications are updated by the software publisher, you will need to make revisions to your rule collections to ensure that the policy is current.

-You can edit an applocker policy by adding, changing, or removing rules.
+You can edit an AppLocker policy by adding, changing, or removing rules.
 However, you cannot specify a version for the policy by importing additional rules.
-To ensure version control when modifying an applocker policy, use Group Policy management software that allows you to create versions of Group Policy Objects (GPOs).
+To ensure version control when modifying an AppLocker policy, use Group Policy management software that allows you to create versions of Group Policy Objects (GPOs).
 An example of this type of software is the Advanced Group Policy Management feature from the Microsoft Desktop Optimization Pack.
 For more information about Advanced Group Policy Management, see [Advanced Group Policy Management Overview](http://go.microsoft.com/fwlink/?LinkId=145013) (http://go.microsoft.com/fwlink/?LinkId=145013).

 > [!CAUTION]
-> You should not edit an applocker rule collection while it is being enforced in Group Policy.
-Because applocker controls what files are allowed to run, making changes to a live policy can create unexpected behavior.
+> You should not edit an AppLocker rule collection while it is being enforced in Group Policy.
+Because AppLocker controls what files are allowed to run, making changes to a live policy can create unexpected behavior.

 **New version of a supported application**